Triplett moves into lead, Furyk in contention for Schwab Cup - WHIZ News

 Miguel Angel Jimenez and Ernie Els were well back in their bids to win the Schwab Cup Championship and the series title.
 Jimenez is at 6 under after a 66 and Els shot 73 to finish at 1 under.

+Not a bad start for a player who had to fight just to get into the season finale.

+“I’ve been the guy on the bubble, No. 36, for at least a month,” Triplett said.
+“I’ve been playing like I’m winning every single week, like every shot matters.
+I think that probably has something to do with my good play these last two days.”

-Langer battled through intense back pain and needed caddie Terry Holt to retrieve his ball from the hole during an opening-round 68, three off the lead.
+Langer battled through intense back pain and needed caddie Terry Holt to retrieve his ball from the hole during an opening-round 68 that put him three off the lead.
 The 64-year-old German was moving a little better in the second round, though still a little stiff anytime he bent down.

 Langer was feeling good enough that he and Els cracked a smile when Holt said “No, I’ll get it” after Langer tapped in for par on No. 9.
 There were no smiles when Langer took consecutive double bogeys after hitting out of bounds on the par-4 14th and into the water on the par-3 15th.